-In this video tutorial, I show you how to make an epoxy resin ocean table that GLOWS in the dark and why this table has special meaning to my family and me.
+In this video DIY tutorial, I show you how to make an epoxy resin ocean table.

 Below are the tools I used for this epoxy resin ocean table.